FarronF/limerick-council-meetings/meetings/2016/12/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock - 17th November 2016.md

 Property Services would give an update “in committee” to Members on the Old School House,

-Grange and the Courthouse, Bruff.---
+Grange and the Courthouse, Bruff.
+---
 4

 It was agreed that an update on the Old School House, Grange and the Courthouse, Bruff